 - The Con: Bugs pulls this off by "selling" the Sheriff a plot of land in the King's Royal Garden.

 - Crying Wolf: A variant.
 Bugs hits the Sheriff of Nottingham with a club after fooling him into believing that the king is behind him.
 Later on, Bugs tries to pull this again, but he isn't fooled at first.
 Bugs eventually fools him.

-- Delayed "Oh, Crap!": The Sheriff of Nottingham flies into a rage when he realizes he's been duped by Bugs into buying real estate "property" which is really the King's Garden, and is building a house on top of it.Sheriff Of Nottingham: Ooooh, I hate myself!
+- Delayed "Oh, Crap!": The Sheriff of Nottingham flies into a rage when he realizes he's been duped by Bugs into buying real estate "property" which is really the King's Garden and is building a house on top of it.Sheriff Of Nottingham: Ooooh, I hate myself!
 (Hits himself with hammer) I do!
 I do!
 I do!

-- Department of Redundancy Department: Bugs repeatedly introduces the Sheriff to Little John in order to distract them so he can walk away."Sheriff of Nottingham, meet Little John.
+- Department of Redundancy Department: Bugs repeatedly introduces the Sheriff to Little John to distract them so he can walk away."Sheriff of Nottingham, meet Little John.
 Little John, meet the Sheriff of Nottingham.
 Sheriff, John.
 John, Sheriff.
 Sheri, Johnny.
 Johnny, Sheri.
 S of N, L J. L J, S of N."

 - Fat Idiot: "Little" John, complete with Simpleton Voice.

 - How Much More Can He Take?: After "knighting" the Sheriff several times (and seeing him stand back up each time)...Sheriff Of Nottingham: (slurred) You are too kind, your majesty.

 Bugs: (aside) Got lots of stamina!